-When Chris accepted a job as a Pursuit Manager with a global consulting firm, he successfully marked the end of his journey out of academia.
+When Chris accepted a job as a Pursuit Manager with a global professional services firm, he successfully marked the end of his journey out of academia.
 But that transition didn’t happen overnight.
 It came from more than two years of concerted efforts to meet new people, learn about new careers, and reshape his resume to satisfy potential employers.
 Most importantly, it happened because countless people offered Chris their time and advice–often without knowing him at all.
 If not for them, his story would be entirely different.

-Chris is now under contract with Princeton University Press to publish a book that encapsulates his experience and distills the lessons he’s learned along this journey.
-That work is tentatively entitled Leaving Academia: A Practical Guide.
-If you would like to ask a question or schedule a call, you can reach out to Chris using the contact form.
+Chris is now under contract with Princeton University Press to publish a book that encapsulates his experience seeking a new career and distills the lessons he’s learned along this journey.
+That work, entitled Leaving Academia: A Practical Guide, will be available in October 2020.
+If you have a question about this work or would like Chris to speak at your institution, you can reach out using the contact form.